-Our logo, above, was designed by Temple Emanu-El member, Judy Ross.
+Our logo, above, was designed by Temple Emanu-El member, Judy Livingston.
 The following is her description.

-The font used for the name of the Temple is Dauphine.
-The “E” has an extended width that creates an open circle.
-The curve of the “P” remains open.
-This openness represents the open and inviting experience of Temple Emanu-El.
-Also, this rounded form for the letter “E” is reminiscent of the handwriting used in ancient manuscripts.
+The typeface used for the logo is Dauphine.
+The extended width of the “E” and the open curve of the “P” convey the openness of the congregation.
+The rounded form for the “E” is reminiscent of the handwriting used in ancient manuscripts.
 This is a reference to history, combining the knowledge of the past with the experience of today.
-Although the “E” is wide, other letters such as the “T” and “L” are narrow.
+Other letters such as the “T” and “L” are narrow.
 This added height is a gesture of reaching up, representing an uplifting experience.
 Varied stroke weights add contrast and flare to the letterforms.
-The reference to ancient manuscripts, the narrow letters, the varied strokes, the openness of the “E” and the counterspace of the “P”, combine to present letterforms that evoke a respect for history with an elegant, contemporary presence.
+The reference to ancient manuscripts, the narrow letters, the varied strokes, the openness of the “E” and the counterspace of the “P,” combine to represent a respect for history with an elegant, contemporary presence.

-The symbol for Temple Emanu-El is a formal derivative of the “Tree of Life” sculptures in the sanctuary.
+The symbol for Temple Emanu-El is derivative of the “Tree of Life” sculptures in the sanctuary.
 Like these sculptures, there are seven branches.
 Each of the seven branches are different but work together as a unified whole.
-Together, they expand into an architectural structure — a kind of sheltering roof structure.
-The roof line expands over the words and the branches drop their “roots” below the (implied) horizontal line that represents the bottom of the letters.
-The roots ascend into the architectural structure of a rooftop shelter, unifying the symbol in a way that represents the unity and community of the members of the congregation.
-The flared ends of the branches complement the flared stroke ends of the “E” as well as evoke an uplifting spiritual experience.
+The branches expand into a sheltering structure.
+They drop their “roots” below the base of the letters.
+The symbol represents the strength and unity of the congregation as well as the spiritually uplifting experience.